Reactive Chat application using ServiceStack and Fable in F#

 ]

-Normally I skip the view part.
-As html is not that interesting.
+Normally I skip the view part, as HTML is not that interesting.
 But this is different.
-It is not only statically typed HTML, but also having Bulma wrapped with staticially typed functions.
-Means if this compiles you don’t have to worry about even CSS typos.
+It is not only statically typed HTML, but also has Bulma wrapped with statically typed functions.
+This means if it compiles, you don't have to worry about even CSS typos.
 Thanks to Fulma.
-And that is how you write html-css with confidence.
+And that is how you write HTML and CSS with confidence.

 let update msg model =